1. Home

 More moving parts

 One of the great things about solar energy is its passive operation.
 However, sun-tracking systems complicate that.
-Sun-tracking solar panels may need more maintenance than their stationary counterparts, thanks to their additional moving parts.
+Sun-tracking solar panels may need more maintenance than their stationary counterparts.

 Pros Cons